Bi-intermediate logics of trees and co-trees: Preliminaries

 \subsection{Bi-Heyting algebras}

-Given a subset $U$ of a poset $\F$, let $max(U)$ be the set the \textit{maximal} elements of $U$ viewed as a subposet of $\F$, and if $U$ has a \textit{maximum} (i.e., a greatest element), we denote it by $Max(U)$.
-Similarly, we define $min(U)$ and $Min(U)$.
+A \textit{poset} is a pair $\X=(X, \leq)$, where $X$ is a set and $\leq$ a partial order.
+Given a subset $U$ of a poset $\X$, we let $max(U)$ be the set the \textit{maximal} elements of $U$ viewed as a subposet of $\X$, and if $U$ has a \textit{maximum} (i.e., a greatest element), we denote it by $MAX(U)$.
+Similarly, we define $min(U)$ and $MIN(U)$.
 We denote the \textit{upset generated} by $U$ by

 and if $U = \up U$, then $U$ is called an \textit{upset}.
 If $U=\{u\}$, we simply write ${\uparrow} u$ and call it a \textit{principal upset}.
-We define the \textit{downsets} of $\F$ in a similar way.
+We define the \textit{downsets} of $\X$ and the $\down$ operator in a similar way.
 A set that is both an upset and a downset is an \textit{updownset}.
-We denote the set of upsets of $\F$ by $Up(\F)$, of downsets by $Do(\F)$, and of updownsets by $UpDo(\F)$.
+We denote the set of upsets of $\X$ by $Up(\X)$, of downsets by $Do(\X)$, and of updownsets by $UpDo(\X)$.
 We will always use the convention that the ``arrow operators'' defined above bind stronger than other set theoretic operations.
 For example, the expressions $\up U \smallsetminus V$ and $\down U \cap V$ are to be read as $(\up U) \smallsetminus V$ and $(\down U) \cap V$, respectively.
-Given two distinct points $x,y \in \F$, $x$ is an \textit{immediate predecessor} of $y$, denoted by $x\prec y$, if $x \leq y$ and no point of $\F$ lies between them (i.e., if $z\in \F$ is such that $x \leq z \leq y$, then either $x=z$ or $y=z$).
-If this is the case, we call $y$ an \textit{immediate successor} of $x$.
+Given two distinct points $x,y \in X$, if $x \leq y$ and no point of $\X$ lies between them (i.e., if $x \leq z \leq y$ implies either $x=z$ or $y=z$, for every $z\in X$), we call $x$ an \textit{immediate predecessor} of $y$, call $y$ an \textit{immediate successor} of $x$, and denote this by $x\prec y$.

-\begin{law} A \textit{bi-Heyting algebra} is a Heyting algebra $\A$ whose order-dual is also a Heyting algebra.
-Equivalently, $\A$ is both a Heyting and a co-Heyting algebra, i.e., $\A$ is a bounded distributive lattice such that for every $a,b\in A$, there are elements $a\to b,$ $a\gets b \in A$ satisfying